nuxt/docs/en/guide/directory-structure.md

 ### The Components Directory

 The `components` directory contains your Vue.js Components.
-You can't use either `asyncData` or `fetch` in these components.
+You can use either `asyncData` or `fetch` in these components.

 ### The Layouts Directory